-Iran Protests Leave 12 Dead
+Iranian Policemen Reportedly Killed In New Round Of Iranian Protests

 Trump has been a sharp critic of Iran and the nuclear deal the country signed in 2015 with the U.S. and other world powers.

+In Monday's violence, a demonstrator fired a hunting rifle in the central city of Najafabad, killing a policeman, according to police spokesman Saeed Montazer al-Mahdi, who was quoted on state TV.

-Iran's state television reported the 10 deaths on Sunday, saying six took place in the western town of Tuyserkan, about 200 miles southwest of Tehran.
-The Iran state media also reported two deaths on Saturday.
+Iran's state media reported the 10 deaths on Sunday, following two on Saturday.

+Iranian authorities have reportedly arrested hundreds of demonstrators in recent days.
 The Iranian government shut down access to social media platform Instagram on Sunday, as well as a popular messaging app, which protesters used to organize.

 The protests erupted last Thursday in Mashhad, Iran's second largest city, and quickly spread to cities nationwide.
 The main complaint is the anemic economy.
 Iranians were hoping for improved living conditions following the nuclear deal and the lifting of some international sanctions.